onionsat/hunity_gru_rpi/README.md

 |timestamp|TIMESTAMP|The time when it was updated|

 #### experiments ####
 It has 6 records(for each experiment).
+Not used in this code.
 |Column|Type|Description|
 |------|----|-----------|
 |id|INT|autoincrementing primarykey(experimentid)|